UniversalDependencies/docs/contributing_language_specific.md

 ~~~
 </pre>

-## Language-specific Lists for the Validator
+## Language-Specific Lists for the Validator

 As mentioned above, certain aspects of the language-specific rules are registered in a database that can be used by
 the validator (but it serves as documentation at the same time).
 We have said that features and relation subtypes